Aurornis 4 months ago

 Citation needed.
 Without the AppView and their relays you are left only with your identity and your data, which by itself is not a social media/messaging platform.

-• pfraze a day ago
+• pfraze 4 months ago

 …both of which you can run yourself

-• riffraff a day ago
+• riffraff 4 months ago

 As I understand it, there's an argument that while in theory you can, in practice you cannot so easily, e.g. you needed 5 terabyte of storage for a relay already some months ago.